cracyc/msdos-player/readme.txt

 	> msdos -e dd.com

-COMSPEC value is always "C:\COMMAND.COM".
+The environment variable COMSPEC is not copied from the host, and its value is always "C:\COMMAND.COM".
-If a program try to open the "C:\COMMAND.COM" file, the file is redirected to the COMMAND.COM that does exist
+If a program tries to open the "C:\COMMAND.COM" file, the file is redirected to the file path specified by the environment variable MSDOS_COMSPEC (NOTE: this environment variable is not copied to the variable table) or the COMMAND.COM file that does exist:

 - in the same directory as the target program file,
 - in the same directory as msdos.exe,
 - in the current directory,